-Use with Oral Anticoagulants
+Use with oral anticoagulants

 The concomitant use of NSAIDs with oral anticoagulants increases the risk of bleeding and should be given with caution.
-Oral anticoagulants include warfarin/coumarin-type and novel oral anticoagulants (e.g., apixaban, dabigatran, and rivaroxaban).
-In patients on concurrent therapy with warfarin or similar agents, serious bleeding events, some of them fatal, have been reported.
-Because increases in prothrombin time (INR) have been reported, anticoagulation/INR should be monitored in patients taking a warfarin/coumarin-type anticoagulant after initiating treatment with celecoxib or changing the dose (see section 4.5).
+In patients on concurrent therapy with warfarin, serious bleeding events, some of them fatal, have been reported.
+Increased prothrombin time (INR) with concurrent therapy has been reported.
+Therefore, this should be closely monitored in patients receiving warfarin/coumarin-type oral anticoagulants, particularly when therapy with celecoxib is initiated or celecoxib dose is changed (see section 4.5).
+Concomitant use of anticoagulants with NSAIDS may increase the risk of bleeding.